rastri-dey/RoboND_Home_Service_Robot/README.md

 # RoboND_Home_Service_Robot

-This project is the final project of the Udacity Robotics Software Engineering Nanodegree Program.
-The project includes creation of several ROS packages supported by ROS libraries to simulate a home service robot for performing pick up and drop off operation in a Gazebo environment.
+This project includes creation of several ROS packages supported by ROS libraries to simulate a home service robot for performing pick up and drop off operation in a Gazebo environment.

 ## Installation & Build